Quasi-Elliptic Cohomology and its Power Operations: Introduction

-The space of smooth unbased loops in the orbifold $X/\!\!/G$ in principle carries a lot of structure: on the one hand, it includes loops represented by smooth maps $\gamma: \mathbb{R}\longrightarrow X$ such that $\gamma(t+1)=\gamma(t)g$ for some $g\in G$; other than the group action by the loop group $LG:=\mathbb{C}^{\infty}(S^1, G)$, the loop space also has the circle action by rotation.
-As indicated in \cite{LerStack}, maps in the 2-category of orbifolds are bibundles.
+For any compact Lie group $G$ and a manifold $X$ with a smooth $G-$action, there is a Lie groupoid $X/\!\!/G$ which is explained in detail in Chapter 11, \cite{BTG}.
+Smooth unbased loops in the orbifold $X/\!\!/G$ carries a lot of structure: on the one hand, it includes loops represented by smooth maps $\gamma: \mathbb{R}\longrightarrow X$ such that $\gamma(t+1)=\gamma(t)g$ for some $g\in G$; other than the group action by the loop group $LG:=\mathbb{C}^{\infty}(S^1, G)$, the loop space also has the circle action by rotation.
+Lerman discussed thoroughly in Section 3, \cite{LerStack} that the strict 2-category of Lie groupoids can be embedded into a weak 2-category whose objects are Lie groupoids, 1-morphisms are bibundles and 2-morphisms equivariant diffeomorphisms between bibundles.
 Thus, the free loop space of an orbifold $M$ is the category of bibundles from the trivial groupoid $S^1/\!\!/\ast$ to the Lie groupoid $M$.
 We will write which is discussed in Definition \ref{loopspacemorphism}.

-Other than the action by the loop group $LG$, we also want to consider the action on the loop space induced by rotation of the circle.
-In Definition \ref{loopext3space}, we extend the groupoid $Loop_1(X/\!\!/G)$ to a groupoid $Loop_1^{ext}(X/\!\!/G)$ by adding the rotations.
-Especially we are interested in the ghost loops $GhLoop(X/\!\!/G)$, which is defined to be the full subgroupoid of $Loop^{ext}_1(X/\!\!/G)$ consisting of objects $(\pi, f)$ with the image of $f$ contained in a single $G-$orbit.
+In Definition \ref{loopext3space}, we extend $Loop_1(X/\!\!/G)$ to a groupoid $Loop_1^{ext}(X/\!\!/G)$ by adding rotations as morphisms.